 The following provides a summary of the Highway Safety Improvement Program's (HSIP) safety performance measures and State safety performance targets.
 State DOTs and MPOs are expected to establish and report Safety performance measure targets annually.
-The safety performance targets should be data-driven, realistic, and attainable, and should align with the performance management framework and legislative intent.
+The safety performance targets should be data-driven, realistic, and attainable, and should align with the performance measurent framework and legislative intent.

-TXDOT (PM1) TRENDS AND TARGETS
+TxDOT (PM1) TRENDS AND TARGETS

 TxDOT has set more aggressive fatality and fatality rate reduction targets for 2020 and beyond, in response to the Texas Transportation Commission's adoption of the goal of reaching zero fatalities on Texas roads by the year 2050.
+To decrease the expected rise of fatalities to no more than five-year average of 3,567 fatalities in 2024.
+TxDOT adopted the calendar year target for 2024 as 3,046 fatalities.